Shavuot: Giving of the Torah

 Shavuot is not explicitly named in the Bible as the day on which the Torah was revealed by God to the Israelite nation at Mount Sinai, although this is commonly considered to be its main significance.
+It is therefore customary to hear the Ten Commandments being read from a Torah on the first day of Shavuot.

 Unlike other major holidays, the Torah does not specify the date of Shavuot, but only that it falls 50 days after Passover, placing it at the 6th of Sivan according to the current fixed calendar (in earlier times when months were fixed by lunar observation, the date could vary by a day or two).
 The Torah states that the Israelites reached Sinai on the first day of the third month following the Exodus, i.e. Sivan.
 Then several events occurred, taking a total of at least three days, before the Torah was given.
 Thus, it is plausible that the giving of the Torah occurred on or about Shavuot, but no exact date is mentioned.

 Besides the timing, scholars have pointed to thematic connections between Shavuot and the giving of the Torah, which are indicated by the Bible itself: